mid2SUPAERO/ecoHALE/doc/tutorials/problem_setup.rst

 First, you will initialize the OpenAeroStruct problem by creating an `OASProblem` instance with an input dictionary containing the problem-level settings you wish to use.
-This includes flow conditions such as Reynolds number and alpha, as well as aircraft info like specific thrust and range.
+This includes flow conditions such as Reynolds number and alpha, as well as aircraft info like specific fuel consumption and range.
 Additionally, it contains execution options for the problem, such as whether to run analysis or optimization and how to compute derivatives.
 Please see :func:`OASProblem.get_default_prob_dict` within the :doc:`../source/run_classes` to see the defaults for the problem options dictionary.